 Most Recommended when in Rome is to have as many gelatos as possible they are just yummy and reasonably priced.
 We had the last round of gelato and took a taxi from Piazza Venezia to the airport.

 The exceptional art of Vatican museum, the graceful fountains and the glorious squares, millennium-old churches, a real treat for taste; the pizzas and the gelatos, there are much more reasons to fall in love with this eternal city.
+So book an Italy tour packages now and set on a journey of the lifetime.

 Have you visited Rome and the Vatican City?
 Do share with us your experience, we would love to hear your stories.Related posts: